MohammadAh2002/Web-Projects/Simple Designs/Simple Flex-Grid Layout/README.md

-# Carousel Component Challenge
+# Simple Flex-Grid Layout
-Design a Carousel Component.
+Design a Simple Flex-Grid Layout.

 ## Files Included
 - `index.html`: The main HTML file for the project.
 - `styles.css`: The stylesheet for the project.
-- `Content`: Content for the Design.

 ## How to Run
 1. Locate the index.html file in your project folder.